oyam/Semantic-Segmentation-using-Adversarial-Networks/README.md

 ### Differences

 Use of FCN-VGG16 instead of Dilated8 as Segmentor.

+### Caution

+I have not tuned Discriminator's learning rate yet.